For information regarding Conditional Acceptance, click here.

 The Associate of Science in Allied Health Science offers students comprehensive education in general studies with a specialized focus on the sciences.
 Designed for students passionate about future health careers, the program’s courses are tailored to equip them with a strong knowledge base.
 Within this framework, students demonstrate proficiency in effective communication and critical thinking skills while acquiring expertise in addressing the prevention, diagnosis, and treatment of diseases and illnesses across diverse healthcare scenarios.

-- Students will utilize principles of the health sciences to prepare them to serve in healthcare.
+- Students will utilize foundational principles of health sciences to prepare them to serve in healthcare.

-- Students will demonstrate effective communication healthcare environments.
+- Students will demonstrate communication appropriate for sensitive healthcare environments.

 - Students will report on a wide range of healthcare related topics.